 - If you have really oily hair and lots of build up, use the rinse after your shampoo for a deep clean.
 Be careful – regular use can be too harsh so only use this when you need to really clarify the scalp.

 - Start the rinse at the scalp and then work it through the hair.
+Use your fingers to work the solution into your hair and scalp.
+Be gentle but thorough, ensuring you cover all areas, especially the ones prone to tangles.

 - If your hair or scalp issues worsen, discontinue or try lowering the amount of AVC in your rinse.
 You can also adjust the frequency with which you use the rinse.